joffrey-bion/krossbow/README.md

 ## Picking a web socket implementation

-The `krossbow-websocket-api` defines a general web socket API, and provides a basic JS implementation using the Browser's native web socket.
+The `krossbow-websocket-api` artifact defines a general web socket API, and provides a basic JS implementation using the Browser's native web socket and a basic JVM implementation using Java 11's async WebSocket API.
 Other artifacts provide more implementations supporting more platforms by depending on third party libraries:

 | Artifact                    |           Browser          |           NodeJS           |                JVM8+ (blocking)               |   JVM11+ (async)   | Dependencies                                                                                                                                                                                   |